openziti/ziti-doc/docfx_project/ziti/quickstarts/hsm/softhsm.md

     type "%HSM_DEST%\example_%RSA_ID%.txt"
     type "%HSM_DEST%\example_%EC_ID%.txt"

+    REM ctrl-break or ctrl-pause to kill the tunnelers

 ***

 ### Putting It All Together

 Above we've only shown the commands that need to run and not what the output of those commands would look like.
 Here we'll see all the commands put together along with all the output from the commands.
 This section is long - you are warned!
 Also note that this content is subject to change.
-If the output you see is not identical it's because the
+If the output you see is not identical it's because the software has changed since this information was captured.
+File an [issue](https://github.com/netfoundry/ziti-doc/issues) if you'd like to see it updated.

 # [Sample Output](#tab/hidden-linux)

 The tabs to the right contain example output from running all the commands in sequence.
 If you want to see what the output would likely look like click one of the tabs to the right.
+Reminder - it's a lot of commands and a lot of output!
+:)

 # [Linux/MacOS](#tab/verify-linux)